nfdi4health/ldh-deployment/README.md

 ```

 ## Advance: Configure for https use
 We recommend the use of a reverse proxy to make the LDH publicly and securely visible via https.
 Here, a SSL certificate can be presented to the outside and the communication to the inside, to the LDH, can run via HTTP.
 Additional header parameters are required in SEEK inbuild nginx for communication:
 ```
 proxy_set_header X-Forwarded-Proto https;
 proxy_set_header X-Forwarded-Ssl on;
 ```
-"nginx.conf.template" contains these parameters and is mounted accordingly - overwriting the original configuration.
+"nginx.conf.https" contains these parameters and overwrites the original configuration ("nginx.conf.http"), which is default here.

 ## Go further
 The above working setting can be altered in many ways: